-Hearing and memory loss have long been considered inescapable side effects of aging, but could hearing loss actually predict Alzheimer’s Disease and dementia?
+Hearing and memory loss have long been considered inevitable side effects of aging, but could hearing loss actually predict Alzheimer’s disease and dementia?

 Much of this correlation can be traced to how brain activity and hearing operate.
 The temporal cortex, occipital cortex, posterior parietal cortex, and brain stem all contribute to our ability to hear a sound and judge its location, and they’re very close to the area

-Researchers have also found that mild hearing loss doubles dementia risk, and the risk of dementia rises as hearing loss also increases.
+Researchers have also found that mild hearing loss doubles the risk of dementia, and that risk rises as hearing loss increases.
 The connection between hearing loss and brain activity can be traced back to the hair cells in the cochlea.
 Cochlear hair cells can be damaged as a results of age or exposure to loud noises for a long period of time (as in the case of war veterans), and the fewer hair cells there are, the harder it is to capture a sound.

-Whether you or a loved one are concerned about symptoms of hearing loss or dementia, a good first step is to talk to your doctor about getting tested for hearing loss.
+Whether you or a loved one are concerned hearing loss or dementia, a good first step is to talk to your doctor about testing for hearing loss.
 By getting treatment for hearing loss early, you can address many of the symptoms of both hearing loss and Alzheimer’s while maintaining high cognitive function.
-Many studies have shown that getting fitted with hearing aids greatly improve Alzheimer’s patients’ ability to understand and communicate, prolonging a higher quality of life.
+Many studies have shown that getting fitted with hearing aids greatly improves Alzheimer’s patients’ ability to understand and communicate, prolonging a higher quality of life.